 Concrete3 Sustainability Award for Excellence in Residential Concrete Construction, 2015

-NZIA Auckland Architecture Award for Housing, 2015
+NZIA Auckland Architecture Awards, Winner (Housing), 2015